Bharatham

 Bharatham is a 1991 Indian Malayalam-language musical drama film written by A. K. Lohithadas and directed by Sibi Malayil.
 It stars Mohanlal, Urvashi, Nedumudi Venu, Lakshmi, and Murali.
 The film was produced by Mohanlal through his production house Pranavam Arts.
 The film features original songs composed by Raveendran and a background score by Johnson.
 Bharatham is interpreted as a modern-day adaptation of the Ramayana from Bharatha's perspective.
 How, in the absence of his elder brother, Gopinathan takes the responsibility of the family and hides his griefs is the core of the story.

 The film was a critical and commercial success, running for 125 days in theatres.
 Bharatham is also noted for its music that is largely Carnatic classical and semi-classical.
-The film won three National Film Awards—Best Actor for Mohanlal, Best Male Playback Singer for K. J. Yesudas for the song "Rama Katha Ganalayam", and Special Mention for Raveendran's music, and five Kerala State Film Awards.
+The film won three National Film Awards—Best Actor for Mohanlal, Best Male Playback Singer for K. J. Yesudas for the song Ramakadha, and Special Mention for Raveendran's music, and five Kerala State Film Awards.
 On the centenary of Indian cinema in 2013, Forbes India included Mohanlal's performance in the film on its list of "25 Greatest Acting Performances of Indian Cinema".
 It was remade in Tamil as Seenu by P. Vasu in 2000.